Theme-Enabled Templates for Excel

 Our theme-enabled templates are designed specifically to take advantage of themes and other Excel 2010+ features such as tables and conditional formatting, where appropriate.

 Now, instead of sifting through a huge gallery of templates and finding a bunch of invoices that are exactly alike except for the formatting, you can just download Vertex42's theme-enabled template and then choose the look and feel that you like from the large gallery of themes already built into Excel.

 Take a look at the 5 invoices below.
 These are not different .xls or .xlsx workbooks.
 They are the same Excel 2010 workbook (available for free via the Invoice Template page) with different themes chosen.

-Not all Excel spreadsheets need to look fancy or stylish, but there are times when a little finesse can bring a bit of pleasure and happiness.
-Calendars are the perfect example.
+Not all Excel spreadsheets need to look fancy or stylish, but there are times when a little finesse can help.
+Calendars are the good example.
 Who wants to look at a boring calendar all day?
-Why not spruce it up a bit with a nice theme, like the Calendar Template shown below.
+Choose a different color and font by just browing the built-in themes, like the Calendar Template shown below.

 Even though you CAN create templates with great colors, our studies have shown that most people prefer to print in black and white or a professional looking blue (depending on the type of document, of course).
 If you don't have a color printer, color documents print in grayscale, so no problem.
 However, getting a color printer to print a color document in black and white can by annoying because you have to remember to change the print settings.
 But, if you are using a theme-enabled template, you can switch the color scheme to gray in a matter of seconds.
 Keep reading to learn how to create a gray theme that works with Vertex42 templates.